This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 You’ve probably heard the saying, “You have to spend money to make money.”

-Funding sources can include personal savings or bootstrapping to raise money from friends and family (consider signing a written agreement), crowdfunding, angel investors, and small business loans.
+Funding sources can include personal savings or bootstrapping to raise money from friends and family, crowdfunding, angel investors, and small business loans.

-Keep in mind: Traditional small business loans through banks can be difficult to attain when just starting out.
+Keep in mind that traditional small business loans through banks can be difficult to attain when you’re just starting out.
 Still, there are programs available that offer payroll, inventory, and marketing funding—options with minimal paperwork and payment flexibility.

 10. Market your business